 - Keep conversations light – use this time to bond with your children.

-- Give control – allow everyone to decide how much they eat.
-Let them pick and choose from the healthy foods you have provided on the table.
+- Let kids pick and choose from the healthy foods you have provided on the table.

 - Avoid nagging or bribing – it creates negative experiences and can lead to unhealthy eating behaviours.